Ratel IFV: Service history

 During the early 1980s, PLAN carefully re-sited its training camps near Angolan military installations so it could take advantage of the security provided by the attached Angolan armoured and mechanised brigades.
 This gave PLAN ready access to the logistical and communications infrastructure of its local allies and increased the risk to SADF raids targeting those camps exponentially.
 The SADF remained conscious of this fact and established a number of improvised anti-tank platoons composed of Ratel-90s to engage Angolan armour if necessary.
 During Operation Protea and Operation Askari, Ratel-90s were to face Angolan T-34-85, PT-76, and T-54/55 tanks, with mixed results.
 While the Ratel-90s were for the most part adequate in countering Angola's largely obsolete and second-line Soviet tanks, they remained hindered by mediocre standoff ranges, inferior fire control, and a lack of stabilised main armament.
 Ratel crews often had to manoeuvre behind the tanks and fire on them from the rear to destroy them.
 This required intense coordination between the vehicle commanders, who directed each other by radio until they were in a position to concentrate volleys on a tank's exposed side or rear.
 As the Angolan tank crews were in no position to out-manoeuvre the Ratels, they prioritised mobility kills.
 A common tactic was to fire a round beneath the Ratel, destroying the differentials on its axles and rendering it immobile.
 This stripped the Ratel of its most crucial advantage and made it an easy target for the other tanks.

 In the wake of Operation Askari, South African field commanders began complaining that Ratel-90s were being expected to fulfill the role of light tanks rather than serving in their intended role of infantry support.
 This was a violation of SADF mechanised and armoured doctrine.
-Consequently, the SADF introduced the Ratel ZT-3, a Ratel variant designed as a dedicated tank destroyer, in 1987.
+Consequently, the SADF introduced the Ratel ZT3 anti-tank missile carrier, a Ratel variant designed as a dedicated tank destroyer, in 1987.
 It was first deployed with marked success against Angolan T-54s during Operation Moduler.
-The Ratel ZT-3 also saw limited action against Cuban T-55s during Operation Excite/Hilti.
+The Ratel ZT3 also saw limited action against Cuban T-55s during Operation Excite/Hilti.

 The cessation of hostilities with Angola in 1989 and the amalgamation of the SADF into the new South African National Defence Force (SANDF) in 1995 ushered in consistent budget cuts to defence spending, resulting in a reduction of personnel and equipment.
 At least 354 Ratels were declared surplus to requirements and sold beginning in 2005.
 Much of the remaining Ratels have been handicapped by the SANDF's limited maintenance budget and inadequate numbers of trained maintenance personnel.

-The Ratel is scheduled to be at least partly superseded in SANDF service by a new eight-wheeled infantry fighting vehicle, the Patria AMV, also designated as the Badger.
+The Ratel was intended to be at least partly superseded in SANDF service by a new eight-wheeled infantry fighting vehicle, the Badger IFV.
+Work on this project was suspended in 2024 without any being delivered.
+The South African military is considering options to extend the service of the remaining Ratels following the deferment of the Badger project.